dxAdam/Automation_Scripts/README.md

 # Util
-#### This repo contains scripts for setting up a new install of Ubuntu 18.04/18.10/19.04 with common applications and configurations I use, as well as scripts automating frquently performed actions.
+#### This repo contains scripts for setting up a new installation of Ubuntu 18.04/18.10/19.04 with common applications and configurations I use, as well as scripts automating frequently performed actions.

 ## Instructions
 1. After installing Ubuntu install git with